autumn-mck/site-astro/src/content/markdownPosts/blog/2025/posiwid/index.md

 [^5]: [Freedom of Information Act 2000, Section 10](https://www.legislation.gov.uk/ukpga/2000/36/section/10)

 As of the start of March 2025, there are currently 1,083 people currently on the waiting list.
 In 2024, only 13 people on this list were seen for initial appointments.
 This isn't lower than normal, in 2023 there were also only 13 people seen for initial appointments.
-At this current rate, anybody joining the waiting list can currently expect to wait **_over 83 years for an initial appointment_**.
+At this current rate, anybody joining the waiting list can currently expect to wait **_over 83 years for an initial appointment_**[^6].
 You won't actually have to wait this long though - many people in front of you in the waiting list will die of old age, or otherwise, before they ever receive their initial appointments.

+[^6]: I have no idea how the average wait for people getting an initial appointment last year was 4 years, when reportedly, there were already people [waiting for 7 years last year](https://www.belfastlive.co.uk/news/northern-ireland/northern-irelands-only-nhs-gender-29969172)

 Also shockingly, **_not a single person under the age of 18 was seen for an initial appointment in 2024_**, through the "Knowing Our Identity" service.